Help us continue

 The rain gets inside and you can see the damage it has done to the walls.
-We need to stop that happening but estimates to restore the windows to this heritage listed building run from $50,000 to $100,000, way beyond our reach.
+We need to stop that happening and estimates to restore the windows to this heritage building run from $50,000 to $100,000.
 We are working on a temporary solution to replace the current cement sheeting with clear polycarbonate, inside and out.

 Ground floor facilities

-Back in the day, The Paragon used to have ground floor facilities, outside at the rear of the building but apparently someone got rather drunk one night, a few decades ago, and managed to burn them down with fireworks.
-So the only remaining toilets are upstairs on the mezzanine floor.
-A big problem for a lot of our elderly guests and those with mobility issues.
+Back in the day, The Paragon used to have ground floor facilities, outside at the rear of the building but apparently someone got rather drunk one night a few decades ago and managed to burn them down with fireworks.
+The only remaining toilets are on the mezzanine floor which means a flight of stairs has to be negotiated.
+Sometimes a significant issue for guests with mobility issues.

-We have a solution in mind that would give us extra toilets and a mezzanine seating level inside the main hall.
+We have a solution in mind that would give us extra toilets and more mezzanine seating inside the main hall.
 This would actually gain us seating space whilst solving the accessibility problem.
-So provided we can convince Heritage Tasmania and the local council to allow it to happen and provided we can raise the substantial funds needed to complete the project we hope to have that done as soon as possible.
+So provided we can convince Heritage Tasmania and the local council to allow it to happen and provided we can raise the capital funds needed to complete the project we hope to have that done as soon as possible.

 Wish list projects

-Remove the ugly tin sheeting from the western side of the building, re-render and repaint.
+Remove the ugly steel sheeting from the western side of the building, re-render and repaint.